SquishyWormBugs/Labs/Lab03/README.md

-# Submit Forms to a List
+# Lab 3: Submit Forms to a List

 We've got a shiny new Microsoft Forms form and we can easily collect responses and download them to Excel and that's great!
 But, we can use Power Automate to direct those responses to somewhere more useful.